• Head shot of baritone Mel Braun

 Performance highlights

-In addition to many performances and broadcasts of early music with Tafelmusik and Opera Atelier, Mel has performed new music premieres with the Banff Centre, Winnipeg’s Groundswell, Winnipeg New Music Festival, Kitchener’s Sound in the Land Festival, and many others.
-He has been heard across Canada in the masterworks of Bach and Handel, appearing with Tafelmusik, the Calgary Bach Festival, Symphony Nova Scotia, and Pro Coro Edmonton.
-He is also a regular with Manitoba Opera, most recently seen in Madama Butterfly.
+In addition to many performances and broadcasts of early music with Tafelmusik and Opera Atelier, Mel has performed new music premieres with the Banff Centre, Winnipeg’s Groundswell, Winnipeg New Music Festival, Kitchener’s Sound in the Land Festival, and numerous others.
+He has been heard across Canada in the masterworks of Bach and Handel, appearing with Tafelmusik, the Calgary Bach Festival, Symphony Nova Scotia, Winnipeg Symphony Orchestra, Manitoba Chamber Orchestra, and Pro Coro Edmonton.
+He has also made many appearances with Manitoba Opera.

 Ongoing research and creative works

-As a composer, Mel also continues to contribute to Camerata Nova’s choral canon with works like Le Temps Passe (Metis Folk Song Suite) and Invocation to the 4 Directions.
-Braun works to find new ways to present art song, and his collaborative work with pianist Laura Loewen has allowed him to explore all kinds of possibilities.
-These collaborations include recent performances of John Greer’s “A Prairie Boy’s Life” and a concert combining the songs of Franz Schubert with those of Gordon Lightfoot.
+Braun works to find new ways of presenting art song, and his collaborative work with pianist Laura Loewen has allowed him to explore all kinds of possibilities.
+These collaborations include a concert pairing songs from Franz Schubert’s Schwanengesang with the songs of Gordon Lightfoot, John Greer’s “A Prairie Boy’s Life”, and a re-imagining of Schubert’s Die Winterreise that blends his iconic melodies with contemporary poetry and pop music.